The French Traveler

 From the very first page, readers are thrown into scenes of gigantic, crushing “ice monsters” in the high arctic, dangerous exploration among hardy and curious Eskimos, then the rough and tumble lives of the colonists of Newfoundland and Nova Scotia; and finally, deep into the fascinating customs, war, killing, loving, torturing, hunting, and exotic ways of the Huron and Iroquois Indians of “Le Canada.”

-The French Traveler supplied the questions and many of the answers for curious readers young and old, in this intimately detailed and fascinating blend of action and emotion.
+The French Traveler supplied the answers for curious readers young and old, in this intimately detailed and fascinating blend of action and emotion.